-The Council has consulted widely on this policy with groups and organisations that have an interest in the provision of hackney carriage and private hire services, including the trade itself, residents and enforcers.
-All the views and concerns expresses have been taken into consideration.
+The Council will consult on this policy with groups and organisations that have an interest in the provision of hackney carriage and private hire services, including the trade itself, residents and enforcers.
+All the views and concerns expressed will be taken into consideration.

-The following organisation and people have been consulted in developing this policy:
+The following organisations and people will be consulted in order to develop this policy:

 - MBC Licensed Drivers

 - MBC Licensed Proprietors

 - MBC Licensed Operators

 - MBC Councillors

 - MBC Town and Parish Councils

 - Neighbouring Authorities

 - Melton Town Centre Partnership

 - Melton Chamber of Trade

-- Local Businesses
+- · Local Businesses

-- Local Residents
+- · Local Residents

-- Health Authority
+- · Health Authority

 - Leicestershire Constabulary

 - Leicestershire County Council

-- Age Concern
+- · Age Concern

 - The National Private Hire Association

-- General Public
+- · General Public

-2 VEHICLES
+2 Vehicles